Cult-of-the-Reader/.github/profile/README.md

 ## Acknowledgements

 Development supervised by Davinia de La Rosa as part of the Professional Certificate in Web Application Development (IFCD0210).

----

-*Note: Due to the free tier limitations on Render, the application may take a moment to load initially.*